Mazen-4/Eyad_LMS/README.md

 ### Public Website
 - Home page with a modern landing experience
 - About page
-- Contact page
+- Contact page with a completed contact form using Web3Forms API and async form submission
-- Login page
+- Login page with improved visibility for username/password labels and hidden helper text
 - Shared navigation and footer components
 - Branding and logo integration